 2020 is when the world stood still but the Fox hustle did not stop.
 She launched "Hustling with Vivica A. Fox" with the help of Dr. Phil's Stage 29 Podcast Productions and hasn't looked back.
 Her roster of special guests discuss how they've hustled to get to their own defined success stories.
 Guests include actor Jeremy Meeks, tech entrepreneur Marc Randolph, and actress Mekia Cox.
 They, along with other industry professionals & entrepreneurs drop gems on the show.

 Vivica A. Fox continued with Lifetime's "Wrong" movie series, Candace returned as Cookie's sister in "Empire" and she returned in "True To The Game 2".
 Nothing would be complete unless Fox ended the year with the lovable holiday movies "A Christmas For Mary" and "Christmas Together".

-Did you think she was taking a break?
-2019 has a couple of great films in store including Arkansas, a film with John Malkovich, Liam Hemsworth & Vince Vaughn.
-Fox executive produced and acts in The Lifetime movie series with The Wrong Tutor , The Wrong Mommy, The Wrong Boy Next Door, The Wrong Stepmother, and The Wrong Teacher.
-And more are slated to release!
-And, of course, she returns to Empire's last season on Fox as Candace.
+2019 had a couple of great films in store including Arkansas, a film with John Malkovich, Liam Hemsworth & Vince Vaughn.
+Fox executive produced and acts in The Lifetime movie series with The Wrong Tutor , The Wrong Mommy, The Wrong Boy Next Door, The Wrong Stepmother, and The Wrong Teacher and more.
+And, of course, she returned to Empire's last season on Fox as Candace.
 Keep up!

 We saw Fox work her magic and vibrant personality on the television talk show, Face the Truth.
 In the film Crossbreed, she also gives us her two cents as our beloved President Fox, holding down the fort in a space war.